nmrenyi/launch-vscode-from-terminal/README.md

 Now enter your favourite folder and try `code .` :)

 Note:
 1. A more subtle way to add customized intialization commands is to add a `.zsh` script to `~/.oh-my-zsh/custom/` folder with the command.
 The scripts that end with `.zsh` will be automatically executed on zsh initialization.
-In this way, we are isolating our custmized settings from the original setting of zsh, a more subtle solution!
+In this way, we are isolating our custmized settings from the original setting of zsh, a more elegant solution!

 ## Reference
 1. [Visual Studio Code on macOS](https://code.visualstudio.com/docs/setup/mac#_alternative-manual-instructions).
 Note that the [first solution](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line) of this post may not be persistent if you restarted your Mac.
 Personally I suggest the [alternative manual instructions](https://code.visualstudio.com/docs/setup/mac#_alternative-manual-instructions) in this post, which is also the method described in this README :)